 Credit unions exist to serve their customers/owners.
 Looking after the bottom line for a credit union means operating in the best interests of their customers/owners.

-That means that credit unions often offer better interest rates both on checking and savings accounts and on loans than do traditional banks.
+That means that credit unions often offer better interest rates both on checking and savings accounts on loans than do traditional banks.

 Credit unions charge fewer fees than banks, and there is often no minimum or a very low minimum to open an account.